denkristoffer/filmbuff/README.md

                 ]

-Only return results containing the exact title provided:
+Only return popular results related to the title provided:

     results = imdb.find_by_title('The Wizard of Oz', types: %w(title_popular))